andyzhangx/demo/llm/kaito-llm-d/multi-role-inference-pd-disaggregation.md

 #### Sidecar Injection

-The Workspace controller injects a sidecar container into decode workspaces based on the `inference-role: decode` label.
-When the Workspace controller detects this label during reconciliation, it adds the [llm-d routing sidecar](https://github.com/llm-d/llm-d-routing-sidecar) to the pod template before creating/updating the StatefulSet.
-Prefill workspaces (labeled `inference-role: prefill`) do not get the sidecar.
+The Workspace controller creates decode StatefulSets with the routing sidecar container included.
+When the Workspace controller detects the `inference-role: decode` label during reconciliation, it adds the [llm-d routing sidecar](https://github.com/llm-d/llm-d-routing-sidecar) as part of the StatefulSet's container spec alongside the main vLLM container.
+Prefill workspaces (labeled `inference-role: prefill`) are created without the sidecar.
 The sidecar handles P/D coordination:

 ```yaml
 # Injected into decode pod spec by the controller